 A: If you have kids, we highly encourage you to get childcare for your group because it will broaden the amount of people who are able to attend.
 We want to do our best to make sure we have ample room across all our groups for families with kids, and it makes it easy to host childcare at your home for all families involved.

 Q: HOW DO I GET CHILDCARE?

 A: If you have a regular babysitter that you use often, you are welcome to enlist their help for childcare services.
-If you are in need of a childcare provider, you can email firstname.lastname@example.org and she will help you to locate one using an organization the church works closely with & uses for events that we hold (Black & White Leadership Nights, etc.).
-Don't feel overwhelmed, we're here to help!
+If you are in need of a childcare provider, you can use Care.com to help you find a babysitter in your area.
+It's the same organization the church works closely with & uses for events that we hold (Black & White Leadership Nights, etc.).

 Q: HOW DO I PAY FOR CHILDCARE?

 A: If your group has children, discuss how much the babysitter is paid and split the cost amongst parents (regardless of how many kids they have - give the family with 5 kids a break for once!).
 We recommend having parents in your home group pay for the babysitter one week ahead of time.
-The video will have a section in it that will lead your group to pause the video and have people with kids pay the home group leader for their portion (cash, check, Zelle, etc.).
+They can pay with cash or through the Zelle or Venmo app.
 Feel free to email email@example.com if you have any further questions!

 If your group has 7 children in it, and 2 of them are your own, three of them are from one family, and two of them are from another, here would be the breakdown: